 Demonstrate warmth and willingness to put people at ease, especially with those who speak a different language to you.

 People tend to be self-conscious and a little nervous when speaking a foreign language, even if they have a good level of fluency.
 So it will be helpful if you can be encouraging and patient with them.

-Avoid slangs and idioms as these are generally culturally specific and watch your body language as certain gestures and body language can be positive in one culture, and very offensive in another.
-Make sure body language you use is mutually understood and respectful.
+Avoid slang and idioms as these are generally culturally specific and watch your body language as certain gestures and body language can be positive in one culture, and very offensive in another.
+Make sure the body language you use is mutually understood and respected.